 KWKW 1330 AM - Los Angeles, CA (Flagship)

 Jose "Pepe" Mantilla

-A graduate of UNAM in Mexico, Pepe and his wife Ivonne have one daughter, Mercedes and one son, Andres, and make their home in Irvine.
+A graduate of UNAM in Mexico, Pepe has one daughter, Mercedes, and one son, Andres from his late wife Ivonne, and makes his home in Irvine.

 Desde 1993, Jose “Pepe” Mantilla ha sido el comentarista de las transmisiones de los Lakers en español, y ya se encuentra en su temporada No. 25, con casi 30 años de experiencia en total.

 La voz original de los Lakers en español, Mantilla comenta los partidos de los Lakers a la gran audiencia hispana del equipo, y no se ha perdido un juego en más de dos décadas.
 El oriundo de México ha visto al equipo ganar cinco títulos en su estadía, que incluye la conducción de “El Show de los Lakers” y la “Fiesta Lakers”.